 The Board authorizes the Superintendent or designee to pursue grant opportunities that align with the Strategic Plan of the District.
-No employee may seek any type of grant or alternative funding opportunity without the approval of the Superintendent.
-All grant applications must be approved by the Board prior to submission.
+No employee may seek any type of grant or alternative funding opportunity without the approval of the Superintendent if District financial matching is required.
+Otherwise, building administrator approval is required.